Grounder characters on The 100. Note that only spoilers from Season 3 are hidden.

 - Sex for Solace: He sleeps with Octavia as the two shelter in a cave from the black rain.
 Mainly she does it in order to "feel something else".

-- Temporary Love Interest: For Octavia in season four.
+- Temporary Love Interest: For Octavia in Season 4.

 Shallow Valley (Louwoda Kliron Kru)